o-RDS/o-rds-server/routes/README.md

     Twilio

-// TODO: talk about how we hope to introduce more methods in the future

 Below is a step-by-step guide detailiing how to setup o-RDS to work your selected payout and phone verification methods.

 # Tremendous Step 0: Create an Account